[00:00:12.940] – Liz Fraley

 Yeah, you know, getting yourself away from those ideas because that could be stopping things and just like constraining ideas and thoughts and possibilities for your writing.
 I see students do that all the time.
-It’s always like so hard because I relate to it and yet, like, know that they need to stop doing it where they just they don’t want to share a draft.
-They just they hold on to that draft and they’re like, but it’s not done, it’s not really done, and like, literally, I care not what it looks like.
-Like I don’t care if it’s a list of bullets misspelled all over the place, like it gives us something to work with, like just share the draft and they’re just like, no. And I’m like, I understand, I feel the same way, but we have to let go of that as this like, I have to fix it all myself of writing because that’s just I don’t know, it can be a real problem for some.
+It’s always so hard because I relate to it and yet, like, know that they need to stop doing it where they don’t want to share a draft.
+They just– they hold on to that draft and they’re like, but it’s not done, it’s not really done, and like, literally, I care not what it looks like.
+Like I don’t care if it’s a list of bullets misspelled all over the place, like it gives us something to work with, like just share the draft and they’re just like, no. And I’m like, I understand, I feel the same way, but we have to let go of that as this.
+Like, I have to fix it all myself of writing because that’s just I don’t know, it can be a real problem for some.

 [00:41:58.000] – Janice Summers

 Yeah, because it’s nice being comfortable and warm and feeling secure, you know, it’s a nice feeling, let’s face it.
 And when you do write something and you give it to somebody else and they’re reviewing it, they’re editing it, they’re going to make notes, they’re going to make corrections.
 You’re going to see, oh, my God, I’m not perfect.

 Oh my gosh, Heidi, it has been so nice to talk to you.
 I really enjoyed our conversations.
 I really hope that you write that next book.
 I’m like, it’s kind of like those people who said, oh, you know, the first book was a breeze.
 It’s like, yeah write your second one and then tell me.